 Workers’ Compensation Insurance offers coverage similar to General Liability.
 Workers Comp is designed for your employees instead of third parties.
 Work Comp Coverage is frequently referred to as the “exclusive remedy”.
 This means employees give up some rights to sue for injuries occurring on the job in exchange for guaranteed benefits like lost wages and coverage of medical costs.
 Employers gain the piece of mind that they will not be sued for most accidents occurring on the job unless the business is intentionally negligent.

 An Umbrella Insurance Policy is a great way to provide an added layer of protection to your business.
 The coverage is a policy that goes over the top of other insurance policies for a rainy day.
 Basically, the Umbrella Policy will provided higher limits of coverage when a large claim occurs.
 Think about the size of a potential claim if your restaurant caught on fire while people were inside.
 This could easily lead to you reaching the limits for General Liability and Commercial Property Coverage.
 This type of situation could easily exceed a typical $1,000,000 occurrence limit for those underlying policies.
 This is when the Umbrella policy would kick to provide additional coverage over and beyond those limits.

 In most cases these policies can be bundled together under a Business Owner’s Policy (BOP).
 Most insurance carriers like to offer policies in a bundle because it brings them more business and allows them to get better prices for the business owner.
 It also ensures business owner’s are completely covered with no gaps in their coverage.
-So when you go out looking for your restaurant’s insurance policy these are six insurance policies to consider when protecting your restaurant.
+So when you go out looking for your restaurant’s insurance policy these are seven insurance policies to consider when protecting your restaurant.